nedac-sorbo/SyliusTemporarilyOutOfStockPlugin/README.md

     {% endif %}
     ```

-6. Remove hack from product repository by overriding it:
+6. Modify hack from product repository by overriding it:
     ```php
     <?php